-This cheesy Salsa Chicken for Two is the easiest homemade chicken dinner ever.
+This cheesy Salsa Chicken is the easiest homemade chicken dinner ever.
 No cutting or measuring needed and made all in one pan!

-Back in September, I did a recipe series on Quick and Easy dinners.
-It consisted of recipes that are dead easy to make like my Teriyaki Chicken and Basil Chicken Pasta.
+I’ve shared a lot of low-effort dinners here, like my Quick Beef Teriyaki, BBQ Chicken Thighs, and Parmesan Chicken Soup.
 Today I’m sharing the recipe I make when I don’t even have the energy to make those.

-This is the ultimate low-effort dinner, requiring no measuring, no cutting, you make it in one pan, and you probably always have the ingredients on hand: Salsa Chicken.
+This is the ultimate easy dinner, requiring no measuring, no cutting, you make it in one pan, and you probably always have the ingredients on hand: Salsa Chicken.

 How to Make Salsa Chicken

-This is how you make salsa chicken: sprinkle some salt, pepper, and taco seasoning over both sides of some chicken breasts–don’t measure it, just sprinkle until it looks pretty.
+- Sprinkle salt, pepper, and taco seasoning over both sides of your chicken breasts–don’t measure it, just sprinkle until it’s lightly coated.

-Then you sear your chicken on the stove in an oven-safe pan, pour some salsa over the top and bake for 15 to 20 minutes.
+- Sear your chicken on the stove in an oven-safe pan, pour salsa over the top and then bake for 15 to 20 minutes.
 In the last five minutes of cooking time, sprinkle cheese over the top.
-Finish cooking, let rest, and you’re done.

-As written, this Salsa Chicken recipe generously serves two.
-To change the recipe yield, hover over the number of servings (or click if you are on mobile) and slide the slider–no preparation changes are necessary for doubling.
+Absolutely.
+This recipe scales up or down without any major preparation changes.
+To change the recipe yield, hover over the number of servings (or click if you are on mobile) and slide the slider.

 Ingredients